hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ### Configuring Ringbuffer In-Memory Format

-You can configure Hazelcast Ringbuffer with an in-memory format which controls the format of the Ringbuffer's stored items.
+You can configure Hazelcast Ringbuffer with an in-memory format that controls the format of the Ringbuffer's stored items.
 By default, `BINARY` in-memory format is used, meaning that the object is stored in a serialized form.
 You can select the `OBJECT` in-memory format, which is useful when filtering is applied or when the `OBJECT` in-memory format has a smaller memory footprint than `BINARY`.